exo-lang/exo-artifact/README.md

 and `conv/test_gemmini_conv_ae.py`.
 You can confirm the algorithm and the schedule source code size reported in Table 3 in the paper.

-Both tests starts from the simple algorithm and schedules the code into a complex one.
-Although it will not be able to be executed in this artifact evaluation, if you have a GEMMINI environment setup, the script will generate C code and compile them with downstream C compiler (GEMMINI's custom gcc), and runs a sanity-check on the result against the original algorithm.
+Both tests start from the simple algorithm and schedule the code into a complex one.
+Although it will not be executed in this artifact evaluation, if you have a GEMMINI environment setup, the script will generate C code and compile them with downstream C compiler (GEMMINI's custom gcc), and runs a sanity-check on the result against the original algorithm.

 The script above prints out the original and the scheduled Exo code to the terminal and produces C code in `gemmini_build/`.
 You can take a look at the generated C code like